FBI Arrests Hawaii-Based Soldier on Terror Charges

 HONOLULU (AP) — A U.S. official said Monday that an active duty Army soldier has been arrested by the FBI in Hawaii on terrorism charges.

-The official said that the solder was arrested because of connections he had with the Islamic State group.
+The official said that the soldier was arrested because of connections he had with the Islamic State group.

 He said the soldier was with the 25th Infantry Division at Schofield Barracks in Honolulu.